Die Königin von Saba

 The opera was first performed at the Hofoper (now the State Opera) in Vienna, on 10 March 1875.
-It became Goldmark's most famous opera and subsequent performances have been mounted internationally.
+While in the present-day the opera is rarely performed, its historical popularity led it to be staged over 250 times in Vienna in the late 19th and early 20th centuries.
+In the early 1900s, it was staged internationally at leading opera houses including the Metropolitan Opera and La Scala.

 Creating the opera

 Goldmark's interest in the subject of the Queen of Sheba was inspired by his pupil, mezzo-soprano Caroline von Gomperz-Bettelheim, whose beauty was once compared to that of the Queen of Sheba by a friend of Goldmark.
 Bettelheim possessed a striking voice and the role was written to show off her wide range and dramatic skills.
 However, Bettelheim never performed the role, as the opera took twelve years to make it to the stage.
 Goldmark began working on the opera in 1863, but the first working libretto proved unsuitable.
 Mosenthal's libretto was provided two years later, but Goldmark was not satisfied with the happy ending.
 After some deliberation, Goldmark rewrote the ending of the opera to finish with the tragic death of Assad.